 To put it simply, participants were asked to rank a number of statements and then categorized them into two groups: growth-minded individuals and fixed-minded individuals.
 Growth-minded individuals tend to believe intelligence can develop through effort and think of mistakes as learning opportunities.
 Fixed-minded individuals are more inclined to believe intelligence cannot be changed, and if you make mistakes, you simply lack ability.

 The students had to complete a computer task, clicking the odd one out in a chain of letters, and their brain activity was recorded throughout.
 When the participants with a growth mindset made mistakes, the researchers found brain activity connected to awareness of and attention to those mistakes.
-These individuals also showed more accuracy in the task after making mistakes, suggesting that they learned from them.
+These individuals also showed more accuracy in the task after making errors, suggesting that they learned from them.

 On the flip side, when the fixed-minded participants made mistakes, there was less brain activity related to attention to mistakes, and these individuals showed less accuracy after making mistakes than the growth-minded ones.

 There are two key takeaways from this study.
-First is that if you pay attention to your mistakes, you can learn from them and reduce your chances of making additional mistakes.
+First is that if you pay attention to your mistakes, you can learn from them and reduce your chances of making more.
 Second, you have to approach new challenges with the right attitude.
 As cliché as it may sound, believing in your ability to learn from mistakes and get better really does affect your accuracy going forward.

-Real-World Practice Makes Perfect
+Real-World Practice Makes All The Difference

 In addition to the scientific research, there are also plenty of practical and anecdotal reasons to embrace mistakes when learning a new language.

 Think about the last time you made an embarrassing mistake.
-Now, think about whether you’ll ever make that same mistake again.
+Now, think about whether you’ll ever make that same one again.
 The answer is probably a resounding “No!”
 Embarrassment is a powerful memory tool, especially if the mistakes were awkward.